reactioncommerce/reaction/docs/orders.md

 #Order processing

-To view and process orders, login as an admin, click on your avatar in the upper right corner of your shop.
+To view and process orders, login as an admin and click on your avatar in the upper right corner of your shop.
 From the dropdown menu, select Orders.

 ![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-admin-navigation-dropdown.png)

-You can also access the Orders page by navigating to your Dashboard, and clicking on the "Orders" card on the Dashboard page.
+You can also access the Orders page by navigating to your Dashboard and clicking on the "Orders" card on the Dashboard page.

 ![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-dashboard.png)